 How is kidney function monitored on GLP-1?

-Kidney function on a GLP-1 is monitored mostly through three values that ride on the basic metabolic panel: creatinine, eGFR (estimated kidney filtration rate), and BUN.
+Kidney function on a GLP-1 is usually followed through three values on the basic metabolic panel: creatinine, eGFR (estimated kidney filtration rate), and BUN.
 Some clinicians add a urine albumin-to-creatinine ratio to catch early protein leak, particularly in type 2 diabetes.
-Most people see kidney markers stay steady or improve once blood sugar is better controlled, with eGFR ticking up and urine albumin ticking down.
-A short rise in creatinine during heavy nausea or low fluid intake is usually dehydration, not kidney damage, and resolves once you rehydrate.
-Phaze trends creatinine, eGFR, and BUN with your dose overlaid so a real change in kidney function stands apart from a one-week dip during a rough side-effect stretch.
+Many people see kidney markers stay steady or improve once blood sugar is better controlled.
+A short rise in creatinine during heavy nausea or low fluid intake is often dehydration rather than kidney damage, but anything that worries you is a question for your doctor, who decides what to monitor.
+Phaze trends creatinine, eGFR, and BUN with your dose overlaid so a longer change stands apart from a one-week dip during a rough side-effect stretch.

 Phaze Guides